 Introduces single variable calculus and analytic geometry.
 It includes limits, continuity, derivatives, and applications of derivatives as well as indefinite and definite integrals and some applications.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
+(Contact hours - 75)

-Prerequisite: MAT 121 / MAT 1340 and MAT 122 / MAT 1420 or appropriate placement score
+Prerequisite: MAT 121 / MAT 1340 College Algebra: MA1 or appropriate placement score